 They are available for viewing at 4 a.m., Indian Standard Time (IST) every day.

-The e-paper has been developed for The Hindu by Ninestars Information Technologies Ltd. and IBM using state-of-the-art technology and offering high resolution and versatile features.
+The e-paper has been developed for Business Line by Ninestars Information Technologies Ltd. and IBM using state-of-the-art technology and offering high resolution and versatile features.

 Whole pages, articles, photographs and other images can be viewed in .pdf and .jpg format, and articles can also be read as text.
 You can make use of the Internet's powerful feature – search.
 The e-paper offers you search in several forms: You can look for something specific using the search engine.
 You can also track stories in your areas of interest by setting your preferences for “My News,” a news tracking feature.
 You can clip articles and photos for future reference and can email them to a friend.